YD525/SSELexicon/README.md

 #### For any questions about the software, you can consult my QQ 52508464 or submit a post on Github

 #### Currently under development, the warehouse will continue to be updated

+#### Allow modification and forwarding, but please label the original source

 ![UI](pic/1.png)
 ![UI](pic/2.png)